THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Art.
 2. The BHA seal and logo shall be determined by the General Assembly.

 Art.
 3. The Balkan History Association headquarters is in …, and may be changed based on the decision of the General Assembly or the Executive Board.
-Also, with the consent of the simple majority of the General Assembly, branches can be opened in other towns in the country or abroad.
+Also, with the consent of the simple majority of the General Assembly, branches may be opened in other towns in Romania or abroad.

 Art.
 4. The duration of the association shall be indefinite.